metabrainz/picard-docs/source/faq/faq_config_tags_truncated.rst

 My tags are truncated to 30 characters in Windows Media Player!
 ==================================================================================

-Prior to version 0.14, Picard's default settings were to write ID3v2.4 and ID3v1 tags to files.
-WMP can't read ID3v2.4, so it falls back to ID3v1 which has a limitation of 30 characters per title.
-To solve this on versions prior to 0.14, configure Picard to write
+Windows Media Player (WMP) can only read ID3v2.3 tags.
+If you have tagged your files with ID3v2.4 WMP falls back to ID3v1 which has a limitation of 30 characters per title.
+Writing ID3v2.3 is the default, but you can configure it in the :doc:`tag options for ID3
-ID3v2.3 tags instead.
+<../config/options_tags_compatibility_id3>`.

-Starting with version 0.14, the default settings have been changed to ID3v2.3 and this should no longer be an issue.
+Prior to version 0.14, Picard's default setting was to write ID3v2.4 to files.